stamp-web/stamp-web-aurelia/README.md

 ## Browser Support

-This project is only going to support the latest browsers (Chrome/Firefox/IE11/Edge) and therefore polyfills for MutationObserver and support for IE9/IE10 is being dropped.
+This project is only going to support the latest browsers (Chrome/Firefox/Edge).

 ## Connecting to Webservices in Development